kkousounnis/Java-Application-PrivateSchool-Data-Management-System/README.md

 If the user decides not to type any data, the program should use synthetic data.
 Also, your program must be able to output the following:

-A list of all the students.
+1)A list of all the students.

-A list of all the trainers.
+2)A list of all the trainers.

-A list of all the assignments.
+3)A list of all the assignments.

-A list of all the courses.
+4)A list of all the courses.

-All the students per course.
+5)All the students per course.

-All the trainers per course.
+6)All the trainers per course.

-All the assignments per course.
+7)All the assignments per course.

-All the assignments per student.
+8)All the assignments per student.

-A list of students that belong to more than one courses.
+9)A list of students that belong to more than one courses.

-Lastly, the program should ask from the user a date and it should output a list of students who need to submit one or more assignments on the same calendar week as the given date.
+10)Lastly, the program should ask from the user a date and it should output a list of students who need to submit one or more assignments on the same calendar week as the given date.